Making pickles at home couldn’t be simpler! Here are easy recipes for quick refrigerator homemade pickles to get you started.

 What are quick pickles?

-Quick pickles and refrigerator pickles are synonymous.
-Quick pickles are vegetables that are pickled in a vinegar, water, and salt (sometimes sugar, too) solution and stored in the refrigerator.
-However, to use the term quick pickles might mean something that doesn’t even make it into a jar.
-For example, you might make our Quick Pickled Red Onions to go on a pizza or tacos.
-Or our Korean ramen recipe is served with quick pickled cucumbers.
-Even our cucumber salad with vinegar is essentially a quick pickles recipe that’s served as a side salad!
+Quick pickles are vegetables that are pickled in a vinegar, water, and salt solution and stored in the refrigerator.
+Sometimes, the term “quick pickles” means something that doesn’t even make it into a jar.
+You might make our Quick Pickled Red Onions to go on a pizza or tacos.
+Or this Korean ramen recipe is served with quick pickled cucumbers.

-First up in our easy homemade pickles recipes: refrigerator pickles!
-Wondering how to make dill pickles?
-These refrigerator dill pickles require just 10 minutes of hands on prep work and are great on sandwiches or eaten straight from the jar!
-For this refrigerator dill pickles recipe, we picked up the first cucumbers of the season at our farmers market, and then added fresh dill and coriander seeds to the mix.
-After only a few minutes of prep and a 24-hour soak, a delightfully fresh and complex flavor emerges.
-The cucumbers stay crisp and retain a lovely crunch.
+First up in our easy homemade pickles recipes: dill pickles!
+These refrigerator dill pickles require just 10 minutes of hands on prep work and are great on sandwiches or eaten straight from the jar.
+Slice up baby cucumbers, then add fresh dill and coriander seeds to the mix.
+Pour on the pickling brine and wait 24-hours and a delightfully fresh and complex flavor emerges.
+The cucumbers stay crisp and retain a lovely crunch!

 This homemade pickles recipe is a bit more unique: it’s pickled okra!
 What do you do when your okra plant take over your garden?
 Make pickled okra, of course!
-When we’ve grown okra in our garden, we’ve had to get creative with ways to use this underappreciated veggie since we have a major overabundance.
-Our favorite way to use it up is with this pickled okra recipe, which takes under 20 minutes to prep.
+It takes under 20 minutes to prep.
 The peppercorns, dried chilies, and fresh dill in this recipe make for super flavorful okra that’s delicious eaten on its own as a snack or appetizer.
 Or, throw it into a Bloody Mary!